thiagoloschi/reddit-viewer/README.md

 <br />

 ### Live Demo
-You'll be able to see a [live demo](https://reddit-light-viewer.herokuapp.com/) of the application at Heroku: https://reddit-light-viewer.herokuapp.com/ as soon as I finish publishing it there.
+You'll be able to see a [live demo](https://reddit-light-viewer.herokuapp.com/) of the application at Heroku: https://reddit-light-viewer.herokuapp.com/.

 <br />